Product

 How A/R Automation Complements Credit Risk Evaluation

 A/R automation provides real-time data on customer financials and payment history.
 This information can help you conduct credit risk monitoring exercises and make more informed lending decisions.
 Your team can then take action to reduce exposure to bad debt.
 A/R software can also automate the credit scoring model and centralizes the key performance indicators that help you track financial performance.
-Book your demo with Gaviti to see how it works.
+Speak to a Specialist with Gaviti to see how it works.

 Read Gaviti reviews on G2